-Jerusalem Petra Hotel: Not the hostel of the century but clean and with breakfast included.
-Great rooftop view and friendly staff.
-Located near the Jaffa Gate, at the entrance to the souk in the Armenian quarter.
+New Citadel Hostel: Not the hostel of the century but clean and breakfast included.
+Great view from the roof and nice staff.
+Located near the Jaffa gate, at the entrance of the souk in the Armenian quarter.

 If you prefer an airbnb, I suggest you read my article in which I explain my technique for getting discounts on accommodation.
 You can definitely apply them in Israel.

 For the following hostels, I have not been personally in them, but it is my friend Tania who spent 2 months there who recommended them to me: